Historian David Olusoga returned to the BBC with a brand new series of A House Through Time, which aired in April 2019.

 The series began on Monday 8th April at 9pm on BBC2.
 The series then continued every Monday night for four weeks.
 Sadly it has been removed from BBC’s iPlayer.

 Is the first series of A House Through Time available to watch online?

 Sadly the first series isn’t currently available to watch via iPlayer or other online streaming sites.
-There are clips from series one available via the BBC’s YouTube channel, including the trailer below.
+There are clips from series one and two available via the BBC’s YouTube channel, including the trailer below.

-Where is A House Through Time series two set?
+Where was A House Through Time series two set?

-Series one followed the changing fortunes of a house in Liverpool, but series two moves to Newcastle upon Tyne.
+Series one followed the changing fortunes of a house in Liverpool, but series two moved to Newcastle upon Tyne.

 The end-of-terrace house is found at 5 Ravensworth Terrace in the Summerhill area of the city.
 The property was built in 1824, and the series investigates its inhabitants from the Victorian era to now.

 Olusoga, who grew up on Tyneside, told Radio Times’s Michael Hodges that the area has always held a fascination for him.

 “I discovered it in my late teens when I was taken there by a girlfriend.
 It was a remarkable little relic of a Newcastle that had largely gone and it was always where the most interesting people had lived,” he said.
 “That was true in the 60s, when it was saved from being demolished, and it was true in the 19th century when it was a place of radicalism and non-conformists.”

 — BBC Two (@BBCTwo) April 8, 2019